kanidm/kanidm/designs/replication.rst

 Replication systems are dictated by CAP theorem.
-This is a theory that states from "consistency, availability and paritition tolerance" you may only have two of the three at any time.
+This is a theory that states from "consistency, availability and partition tolerance" you may only have two of the three at any time.

 * Consistency